-Sure, pecs are big, important muscles simply because of their wide range of activity.
-But they also matter because they call a bunch of the surrounding muscles into action—namely the shoulders, back, and triceps—which makes any chest exercise a fantastic all-over upper-body movement.
+Sure, pecs are big, important muscles as explained above.
+But they also matter because they call a bunch of the surrounding muscles into action — namely the shoulders, back, and triceps — which makes any chest exercise a fantastic all-over upper-body movement.

 Example: Seedman says one of the best exercises to tone up triceps is actually a chest press.
 And research backs him up: A study published in the Journal of Strength & Conditioning Research reveals that different chest press variations are more effective for targeting specific muscle groups than others—including the tris.
 (Curious which is a better chest workout for women: close-grip or wide-grip bench press?
 We’ve got answers.)
 Using surface electromyography, a method for measuring muscle activation during exercise, the researchers found that a dumbbell chest press is best for those who want to build up their chest, whereas a Smith machine or barbell setup is the ideal way to perform the move when that horseshoe look in your triceps is the goal.
+If you're in the former group, definitely steal some of the best dumbbell chest exercises below.
 (P.S.
 These 7 gym machines are actually worth your time.)

 6 Best Chest Workout Moves for Women